captn3m0/codechef/_problems/medium/JABO.md

 However Jimmy's cryptography classes have made him rather irksome.
 He is telling you the row or column not as a number, but in a Base-52 notation of his own.
 In this notation, each number is represented as 2 characters, where each character can be either A-Z or a-z.
 Here A = 0, B = 1, ...
 Z = 25, a = 26, ... z = 51.
 So 1 is represented as AB, 5 is AF, 97 is Bt.
-And to top that he doesn't give any gap between row number and column number, or between pair of coordinates (column and row), used to indicate the endpoints of wire. />
+And to top that he doesn't give any gap between row number and column number, or between pair of coordinates (column and row), used to indicate the endpoints of wire.

 ### Input

 The first line contains 3 space separated integers, **N** (≤ 1000000), **R** (≤ 500), **C** (≤ 2500).
 R is the number of rows and C is the number of columns in the Jam Board.
 Then N lines follow.
-Each line starts with one of the following characters-/>/>
+Each line starts with one of the following characters-

 - W - It means a wire is attached in the Board.
 W is followed by the pair of coordinates, for the two endpoints of wire.
 - V - It means a voltage is applied on the board.
 V is followed by the coordinate where the Voltage is applied.